apache/incubator-pegasus/README.md

 # pegic, another PEGasus Interactive Cli

-Pegic is an user-facing command-line tool to read/write your data on Pegasus.
+Pegic is a user-facing command-line tool to read/write your data on Pegasus.

 ## Quick Start